 Growing up, I was under the impression that anything could be made by hand.
 A quilt out of upholstery scraps?
 A fully-lit Christmas tree Halloween costume made from a hula hoop?
 A twin potty chair, complete with a magazine rack?

 Of course.
 All of these projects and so many more were just part of my day-to-day life with my very industrious parents.

-This afghan pattern combines everything I love in a good crochet project–lots of gorgeous texture, a high squish-factor and a new skill that’s easy to master.
+This afghan pattern combines everything I love in crochet blanket projects --lots of gorgeous texture, a high squish-factor and a new skill that's easy to master.
 (If you fall hard for the same things, you might like my Dollar Store Twine and Thrifted Belt Basket pattern and my Snowdrifter afghan pattern!)

 If you haven't worked the basketweave stitch yet, please do not be intimidated.
 I was scared of it for so long, but once you get going, it is nothing more than double crochets, simply placed into an unusual spot in your crochet fabric.
 I'll be sharing a video tutorial soon of how to work this gorgeous stitch.
 (UPDATE: Check out the Basketweave Stitch video tutorial here!)